parsokev/graph_repo/README.md

 > **If script execution is denied**, consult [this Microsoft documentation page](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.4)
 > to change the permission policies.
 >
-> Alternatively, if using an IDE or text editor, you may be able to resolve this by configuring the IDE/text editor's terminal
-> settings for Powershell.
+> You may be able to resolve this by configuring your preferred IDE/text editor's terminal settings for Powershell.

-   **If you do not wish to install MYS2**, you may use the provided Makefile to build project instead, but this will still require the installation of [MSYS2](https://www.msys2.org/) or related types of software to build/compile the project using the Makefile and the Powershell terminal.
+   **If you do not wish to install MSYS2**, you may follow the [Microsoft Visual Studio setup](#using-cmaketools-extension-for-microsft-visual-studio) to the build project instead.
 Alternatively, you may install the [Windows Subsystem for Linux(WSL)](https://learn.microsoft.com/en-us/windows/wsl/install), and then follow the instructions provided for Linux users instead.

-2. While the appropriate Powershell script will attempt to automate the project build, the script issues commands to [CMake](https://cmake.org/download/) to build the project and [Graphviz](https://www.graphviz.org/) to build the graph images during program execution.
+2. **If you do not wish to not use Visual Studio**, the `windows_setup.ps1` Powershell script will be used to automate the initial project setup by issuing commands to [CMake](https://cmake.org/download/) to build the project and [Graphviz](https://www.graphviz.org/) to build the graph images during program execution.
 This requires that a direct path to each program's files must be pre-established before it can be built.
    To simplify the setup process and eliminate the need for local installation and setup: